-Here we are at the start of a new year, and although it has already been as full of unexpected twists and turns as its predecessor, we're still optimistically planning to make the most of 2021.
+Here we are in 2021, and although it has already been as full of unexpected twists and turns as its predecessor, we're still optimistically planning to make the most of this year.
 We've already (albeit tentatively) started mentally assembling fancy outfits for backdated weddings and have even been predicting the nail colours, new boot styles, and jeans types that will be big news over the next few months.
 But with so much uncertainty still swirling around, there's one question that lingers at the back of our minds: What will the defining hair trends of 2021 actually be?
 Admittedly, they don't have much to live up to.

 Some of you may have found this liberating and have since adopted low-maintenance routines, but for others, time spent away from the hairdresser's chair has only reaffirmed their love of the salon.
-What we want to know is, Where does that leave us (and our locks) in 2021?
+What we want to know is, Where does that leave us and any potential hairstyle trends in 2021?
 Will we start to favour understated 'dos over styles that require upkeep every eight weeks, or is "more is more" going to be the mantra for any hair devotee?
 We decided to go right to the source to find out, asking top hairstylists for their input.
 Scroll below to find out what they think will be the biggest hair trends in 2021.

 1. SOFT BALAYAGE